Enabling Social Applications via Decentralized Social Data Management: Introduction

+An alternative architecture is to store social information in a fully decentralized manner on users' mobile devices, as proposed in~\cite{mokhtar09middlewarepsn,pietilainen09mobiclique,sarigol10tuplespace,toninelli11yarta}.
+In this architecture, a mobile device stores its user's egonet: all the relevant social encounters of its user with others.
+However, research~\cite{benevenuto09characterizingusers,jiang10renren-latentinteractions} found that $30$ to $70\%$ of requests in OSNs, such as for viewing profiles or sending messages, came not from direct social contacts, but from neighbors at least 2 hops away in the social graph.
+Such requests could not be satisfied solely from the information stored in egonets.
+Thus, more infrastructure would be needed to allow gathering of data from other mobile devices, therefore, including issues related to access, online presence, and limited resources (especially battery).

-\tc{An overview of the Prometheus service is presented in Section~\ref{sec:overview}, and related work is covered in Section~\ref{sec:related}.
+These aspects led us to opt for an in-between architecture for Prometheus, fully decentralized but capable to aggregate groups of egonets on the same peer and with higher availability.
+An overview of the Prometheus service is presented in Section~\ref{sec:overview}, and related work is covered in Section~\ref{sec:related}.
 Section~\ref{sec:design} presents a detailed design of the service.
-We prototyped and evaluated Prometheus on a large-scale deployment on PlanetLab and tested its performance with high-stress workloads from emulated applications.
-The results in Section~\ref{sec:exp-eval-merged} show that the response time and system overhead for social inference execution is reduced when user social data are distributed onto peers using a socially-aware approach.
-In addition, in Section~\ref{sec:resilience} we study the resilience of Prometheus to malicious attacks and demonstrate that its socially-informed design, as well as its social graph structure, make the system more resilient to attacks on the graph and inference requests.
+We evaluated Prometheus over large-scale graph simulations and with a large-scale deployment of a prototype on PlanetLab and tested its performance with high-stress workloads from emulated applications.
+The results in Section~\ref{sec:exp-eval-merged} show that the response time and system overhead for social inference execution is reduced when user social data are distributed onto peers using a geo-socially-aware approach.
 We also implemented CallCensor, a mobile social application that uses Prometheus to decide whether to filter out incoming calls based on the current social context.
 As shown in Section~\ref{sec:callcensor}, the response time for this application running on a Google Android phone meets real-time deadlines, demonstrating that Prometheus' overhead is practical for real applications.
-We conclude in Section~\ref{sec:discussion}.}
+In addition, in Section~\ref{sec:resilience} we study the system's resilience to malicious attacks and demonstrate that its socially-informed design and social graph structure make the system more resilient to graph and inference request attacks.
+We conclude in Section~\ref{sec:discussion}.